leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 file.
 Having the source files and this binary report file, you can generate HTML reports which are human readable.

-That seems a lot of work, so, how can I automate it?
+In the build phase, Maven plugins usually do all this work for us.
+But I don't want the test coverage, I want production coverage.
+So, I need to add the JaCoCo agent to a production server to instrument production code.

 ## Instrumenting production code

+I confess that the very first time I did all this by hand, mostly because I wasn't sure it would work.
+After checking that it does work, I decided to automate it.

 We use Puppet to manage our servers configuration.
-I created a class called `jacoco` which would download and install instrument our Wildfly application server if a `coverage` tag is set on the server:
+So I created a class called `jacoco` which would download and instrument our Wildfly application server if a `coverage` tag was set on the target node:

 ```puppet
 class contaazul_app::jacoco {